Tough Wedding Outfit Ideas

-If you’re going to a festival style wedding with the wedding reception in tipi tents and bales of hay to sit on then we suggest a boho chic floral print dress.
-This floaty look will keep you cool but also make you look effortlessly stylish.
-If it’s an inner city wedding then we would opt for a trouser suit.
-This is a bit of curveball but tailored suits are so on trend at the moment that you would steal the show (just try not to upstage the bride and don’t buy a white suit under any circumstances).
+A wedding is definitely the perfect time to get dolled up and the perfect reason to buy a brand new adorable outfit.
+If you’re going to a festival inspired wedding with the wedding reception in tipi tents with bales of hay to sit on…. then we suggest a boho chic floral print dress.
+This floaty look will keep you cool but also make you look stylish with minimum effort.
+If it’s a more city style wedding then we would opt for a co-ord or tailored suit.
+This is a bit of curveball but tailored suits are so on trend at the moment that you may even steal the show (just try not to upstage the bride and don’t buy a white suit under any circumstances).
 We suggest opting for a pastel colour such as lilac or powder blue.
-You could even go all out and go for the colour of the moment…Kelly green (kermit green for us mere fashion mortals).
+You could even go all out and go for the colour of the moment… any deep shade of green are also being hugely coveted.
 This would look fantastic in the Summer.
-All the other wedding guests would be green with envy (sorry, not sorry, for the pun haha).
+All the other wedding guests would be green with envy….I’ll let myself out